 This legacy that India stands for is steadily being eroded as a result of insensitive urbanization and modernization.
 It does not command the same respect as modern monuments, leading to many unprotected and protected heritage sites, both being still in use.
 The fashion in which they continue to be kept represents the negligence of India.
 This heritage is apparent in both intangible and tangible forms, and its diversity characterizes the composite culture of India.
 Beyond its role as a historical document, this heritage reflects values of everlasting relevance to contemporary Indian society, thus making it deserving of conservation.

-It is disheartening and discouraging to acknowledge that hardly a few people overlook the fact that they are harming valuable archaeological magnum opuses, inscribe their names, initials, locations or messages on these fortunes of the nation.
-The security and conservation of these monuments can’t be ignored any more.
-Indian Youth, including youngsters in schools, have a rare responsibility towards shining light to issues and safeguarding the rich heritage and culture which is a part of the brilliant history of our country.
+It is disheartening and discouraging to acknowledge that hardly a few people overlook the fact that they are harming valuable archaeological magnum opuses, inscribe their names, initials, locations, or messages on these fortunes of the nation.
+The security and conservation of these monuments can’t be ignored anymore.
+Indian Youth, including youngsters in schools, have a rare responsibility towards shining light on issues and safeguarding the rich heritage and culture which is a part of the brilliant history of our country.

 Asichennai.gov.in.
 2021. [online] Available at: <https://asichennai.gov.in/downloads/amasr_act_1958.pdf> [Accessed 29 March 2021].